 If I could meet-up with that host family again, I’d be curious to learn if they still hold the views that they once did.
 I would share them what these resolutions mean to me.
 I would also hope that our discussion of race and racism could be less heated than it was then.

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is currently working on a second book project on Asian American Christian Ethics.
 She is also co-editing a volume with Rebecca Todd Peters that is tentatively entitled “Encountering the Sacred: A Theological Exploration of Women’s Lives.”
 You can read more about her work on her website.

 2 thoughts on “Government “Apologies” for Historical Injustices: Why They Matter”

 It is always easier for the institution to acknowledge institutional injustices in the past (which conveniently gives the impression that we are beyond it) than to face up to what it is actively doing to racial minorities today, as exemplified by the mass human rights violations at the borders, mass minority incarceration (see Michelle Alexander’s New Jim Crow), the pseudo war on drugs, and the war on terror.